Trilith Studios: Trilith Live

-A movie theatre was announced in a press release in December 2018, set to be open in 2020.
+A movie theater was announced in a press release in December 2018, set to be open in 2020.
 It was later pushed back to 2021.
 In 2023, the unbuilt theatre was redesigned into an entertainment complex called "Trilith Live".
 The complex will include an 1,800-seat auditorium, two live television stages, and various food and retail shops.
 In addition, two Soundstages were built adjacent to the building – in order to accommodate shows that feature live audiences.
 Some of the earliest productions that the Soundstages at Trilith Live hosted included a March Madness commercial, a rehearsal spot for Usher, and an unnamed game show.
 In an interview with The Atlanta Journal-Constitution, Trilith president Rob Parker hoped that the complex would become an international attraction and serve the greater community.

 The first phase, which consists of studio spaces, offices, and parking, launched in January 2025.
-The second phase is set to be open in December 2025.
-There will also be a large-format Samsung Onyx LED cinema screen, operated by the Georgia Theatre Company.
+The second phase opened in December 2025.
+The facility also contains Trilith Cinemas, a nine-screen movie theater operated by the Georgia Theatre Company.
+Trilith Cinemas is the first theater in the United States to utilize a large-format Samsung Onyx LED screen.